open-mmlab/mmrazor/README.md

 - [customize mixed algorithms with our algorithm_components](/docs/en/tutorials/Tutorial_7_customize_mixed_algorithms_with_out_algorithms_components.md)
 - [apply existing algorithms to other existing tasks](/docs/en/tutorials/Tutorial_8_apply_existing_algorithms_to_new_tasks.md)

+## Contributing

+We appreciate all contributions to improve MMRazor.
+Please refer to [CONTRUBUTING.md](/.github/CONTRIBUTING.md) for the contributing guideline.

+## Acknowledgement

+MMRazor is an open source project that is contributed by researchers and engineers from various colleges and companies.
+We appreciate all the contributors who implement their methods or add new features, as well as users who give valuable feedbacks.
+We wish that the toolbox and benchmark could serve the growing research community by providing a flexible toolkit to reimplement existing methods and develop their own new model compression methods.

 ## Citation

 If you find this project useful in your research, please consider cite: